sophiegiedraitis/Inventory-Planning-Reorder-Point-Model-Excel-/README.md

 Table depicting the economic order quantity, safety stock, and reorder point based off of variating quantities such as average daily demand, lead time, and service level

-- High Demand: High inventory demand leads to a higher economic order quantity and a lower safety stock and reprder point quantities
+- High Demand: High inventory demand leads to a higher economic order quantity and a lower safety stock and reorder point quantities
 - Long Lead Time: Long lead times lead to a higher amount of needed safety stock and reorder point
-- High Service Level:
+- High Service Level: High service level leads to a higher amount of needed safety stock and higher reorder point amount